-- Loosen the screws that secure the lamp. - - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
+- 4. Loosen the screws that secure the lamp. - On not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
 The sharp edges inside the projector may cause injuries.

-5. Lift the handle so that it stands up.
-Use the handle to slowly pull the lamp out of the projector.

-- Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+- Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert the new lamp into the lamp compartment and make sure it fits in the projector.